Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Charge Sharpening Transition

-Flow configurations obey a divergence-free constraint $\nabla\cdot \mathbf{k} =0$, which the worm algorithm temporarily relaxes by introducing a pair of defect sites—the head and tail of the worm—that violate this constraint.
-The Markov chain then propagates the head through local moves weighted by the appropriate Boltzmann factor.
+Flow configurations obey a divergence-free constraint $\nabla\cdot \mathbf{k} =0$, which the worm algorithm temporarily relaxes by introducing a pair of defect sites, the head and tail of the worm, that violate this constraint.
+The head is then propagated through local updates weighted by the Boltzmann factor (which depends on the disorder $\mathbf{s}$).
 When the head returns to the tail, the defects annihilate and the configuration again satisfies all constraints of the original model.
-Observables are obtained by averaging over these closed-loop configurations, while the intermediate open-worm configurations ensure ergodic sampling of correlation functions.
-Importantly, the algorithm suffers from minimal critical slowing down and is ergodic across all winding-number sectors, making it highly efficient for computing the winding probabilities $P(\textbf{s},Q)$ (see~\cite{Worm_Algorithm1,Worm_Algorithm2} for more details).
+Observables are obtained by averaging over these closed-loop configurations, while the intermediate open-worm configurations allow for ergodic sampling of correlation functions.
+Importantly, the algorithm suffers from minimal critical slowing down and efficiently samples all homology sectors, making it highly efficient for computing the probabilities $P(\textbf{s},Q)$ (see~\cite{Worm_Algorithm1,Worm_Algorithm2} for more details).
+Once we have $P(\textbf{s},Q)$, we can evaluate $\lAngle |T_{\hat{\gamma}}|^{2} \rAngle$ by noting that $\lAngle |T_{\hat{\gamma}}|^{2} \rAngle = [|\sum_{Q = 0}^{N-1}\omega^{Q}P(\textbf{s},Q)|^{2}]$, where $[\cdots]$ denotes the disorder average on the Nishimori line.

 Since our focus is on bulk phase transitions of the statistical mechanical model, we may impose periodic boundary conditions in both lattice directions.
-The horizontal winding sectors can be safely traced over, as they have no physical meaning in the surface code picture due to the rough boundaries at the initial and final timeslice.
-In the limit of large lattice sizes, the bulk phase transitions of the Stat model with periodic boundaries coincide with those of the original surface code geometry, since boundary effects become completely negligible.
+The vertical winding sectors can be safely traced over, as they have no physical meaning in the surface code due to the rough boundaries at the top and bottom.
+In the limit of large lattice sizes, the bulk phase transitions of the statistical model with periodic boundaries coincide with those of the original surface code geometry, since boundary effects become completely negligible.